IntrinsicLabs/osgood/docs/Osgood-Worker-Files.md

 #### String

-If a string is returned then the content type will be set to `text/plain`.
+If a string is returned, then the content type will be set to `text/plain`.
 If you plan on returning a different value, such as HTML, you'll need to make use of a Response object and set the headers manually.
 If you want to return another primitive value, like a `boolean` or a `number`, then you'll need to